 The Cedar Rapids Gazette, June 1, 2009

-The [then] 15-year-old was last seen at a friend’s home in the 100 block of 12th Street SE on late Sunday, June 3, 2001, getting into a dark-colored Chevrolet Cavalier with tinted rear windows.
+The [then] 15-year-old was last seen in front of a friend’s home in the 1500 block of Second Avenue SE on late Sunday, June 3, 2001, getting into an early ’90s model black Chevrolet Cavalier with tinted rear windows.
 Friends said they didn’t recognize the car, but that Erin seemed to know the people inside and went with them willingly.

 According to “Curtis” — a friend of Erin’s older brother — he was leaving the Pospisil home at the same time as Erin and agreed to give her a ride to her friend Brit’s home, where Erin and Brit planned to watch movies or go to the movie theater.